 And if you join Facebook, you could request to work from home even after Covid-19 eases.
 CEO Mark Zuckerberg said recently that Facebook will begin allowing certain employees to work remotely full time.

-Facebook’s future hiring could be on an even larger scale.
-It currently houses about 1,000 people in Marina One, but has room for up to 3,000 workstations.
-Facebook is also building a S$1.4bn, 11-storey data centre in Singapore, its first in Asia, which it expects to open in 2022.
-“Hundreds” of new people will be required at the facility, including technical and logistics staff, Thomas Furlong, Facebook’s vice president of infrastructure data centres, said last year.
+Facebook currently has about 1,000 people in Singapore, who were based in its swanky Marina One building before the pandemic.
+But the tech firm is also building a S$1.4bn, 11-storey data centre in Singapore, its first in Asia, which it expects to open in 2022 and which has cutting-edge cooling systems designed to withstand the island's tropical climate.
+“Hundreds” of new people will be required at the facility, including technical and logistics staff, according to Thomas Furlong, Facebook’s vice president of infrastructure data centres.

 But ambitious hiring plans, cutting-edge jobs, and funky workplaces don’t necessarily give Facebook a huge advantage in a job market as fiercely competitive Singapore’s.
-Google and Amazon have also established big local operations in the city state in recent years, while banks such as DBS, Citi and JP Morgan have prioritised hiring tech professionals.
-Candidates for Facebook jobs in Singapore will therefore want to know whether their salaries reflect this buoyant labour market.
+Google and Amazon have also established big local operations in the city state in recent years, while banks have prioritised hiring tech professionals during the Covid-19 pandemic.
+DBS has committed to taking on 360 new technologists by the end of 2020.

 To give you a rough idea of how much you’re likely to earn at Facebook in Singapore, we examined the firm’s salary and bonus data on Glassdoor across five broad job functions that the website had sufficient data for.
 For consistency, we excluded low-range compensation for all these Facebook job sectors – so our figures (which are approximate rather than definitive) are for mid-level staff, or people with at least five years’ experience.

 Facebook did not respond to a request to comment on its Singapore compensation.

 How much are average salaries at Facebook in Singapore?